zellur/BS-23-sample/README.md

 this will start the application on port 4200

-Make sure you imported the travel23.sql in any mysql db on running port 3306
+Make sure you imported the travel23.sql in mysql on running port 3306

 There also a demo video to show you overall interface